What's new in the IDA Domain API?

 Feedback

-The Domain API is meant to grow with real-world scripting needs, so feedback is especially valuable now.
+Since it is meant to grow with real-world scripting needs, your feedback is especially valuable now.
 If something still requires too much boilerplate, if a wrapper feels awkward, or if an IDAPython pattern should have a clearer Domain API equivalent, we would like to hear about it.

 The project is open source, and we welcome user contributions too — whether that's filing an issue, sending a pull request with a new wrapper, improving documentation, or sharing example scripts.